mtumilowicz/scala-akka-actor-workshop/README.md

   * Behaviors.receive defines message-handling behavior.
     * You pass it a function that has parameters for both the actor context, and an argument containing the message
     * Actors created from this behavior will do nothing until they receive a message of a type that this behavior can handle.
-* you don't have access to the actor state because ActorRef has no notion about internal state
-  * test: behavior and interactions

 * In summary, this is what happens when an actor receives a message: